- Live Rates

 Additionally, some borrowers choose conventional loans because it allows them to avoid paying mortgage insurance.
 If you use a conventional loan with a down payment of 20% or more, you could avoid this added cost (which is typically required with smaller down payments).

-Disclaimer: This article includes average FHA and conventional rates for the first week of December 2020.
+Disclaimer: This article includes average FHA and conventional rates for the third week of June 2021.
 Data was provided by third-party sources not associated with our company.
 We have presented them here as an educational service to our blog readers.

 Will you need mortgage financing to buy a home?
 At Sammamish Mortgage, we offer a wide variety of mortgage programs and tools with flexible qualification criteria.
 We have been serving the entire state since 1992, as well as the broader Pacific Northwest region that includes Washington, Oregon, Colorado, and Idaho.
 Please contact us today with any financing-related questions you have.